Project-Books/book-project/README.md

 </p>

 *The images above may look slightly different to the app.
-If major changes are made, new images will be uploaded to reflect this.*
+If major changes are made, we will upload new images.*

 ## Setup